tapaswenipathak/linux-kernel-stats/documents/files_description.md

 versions of the Linux kernel.
 It loops through all versions, applies certain filters to extract previous date and current date.

-<u>Ideal Output</u>: produces the time difference between these two
+<u>Output</u>: The output will produce the time difference between the two
 versions.

 ### **extension.sh**: